alexander-zerpa/zaleos-blog/ims/ims.md

 ## Simulate a 4G network

-We can also try to more fitfully recreate a real deployment by using the [**docker open5gs** repo][docker_open5gs] as a starting point.
+We can also try to more fatefully recreate a real deployment by using the [**docker open5gs** repo][docker_open5gs] as a starting point.
 One of the included setup describes a 4G deployment to which a simulated **UE** can connect to.
-However, as is there is no way to generate **SIP** traffic from that device to the **IMS**, so to fix that we'll need to use the `srslte` image as a base on top of which we'll build our **PJSUA** clients and route their traffic trough the **TUN** interface that encapsulates and simulates the radial network.
+However, there is no way to generate **SIP** traffic from that device to the **IMS**, to fix that we'll need to use the `srslte` image as a base on top of which we'll build our **PJSUA** clients and route their traffic trough the **TUN** interface that encapsulates and simulates the radial network.